-The behavior of peekdata depends on the settings of the Running and the Logging properties.
+The behavior of ${\tt peekdata}$ depends on the settings of the ${\tt Running}$ and the ${\tt Logging}$ properties.

-Running Logging Object State Result On Off waiting for a trigger.
-(TriggerType is peekdata returns a single frame of data and issues a warning, if you requested more than one frame.
-On On peekdata returns the n most recently acquired frames of data.
+Running Logging Object State Result On Off The object has been started but is waiting for a trigger.
+(TriggerType is set to 'manual' or 'hardware').
+No data has been acquired so none is available. peekdata returns a single frame of data and issues a warning, if you requested more than one frame.
+On On The object has been started, a trigger has executed, and the object is actively acquiring data. peekdata returns the n most recently acquired frames of data.
 The frames are not removed from the buffer.

-Running Logging Object State Result Off frames or you called the stop function. peekdata can be called once to return the n most recently acquired frames of data, assuming FramesAvailable is greater than 0.
+Running Logging Object State Result Off Off The object has stopped running because it acquired the requested number of frames or you called the stop function. peekdata can be called once to return the n most recently acquired frames of data, assuming FramesAvailable is greater than 0.
 Otherwise, peekdata returns an error.
 The frames returned are not removed from the memory buffer.